stac-utils/stac-fastapi/docs/src/tips-and-tricks.md

 ```

 and then edit the `api = StacApi(...` call to add `ContextExtension()` to the list given as the `extensions` parameter.

+## Set API title, description and version

+For the landing page, you can set the API title, description and version using environment variables.

+- `STAC_FASTAPI_VERSION` (string) is the version number of your API instance (this is not the STAC version).
+- `STAC FASTAPI_TITLE` (string) should be a self-explanatory title for your API.
+- `STAC FASTAPI_DESCRIPTION` (string) should be a good description for your API.
+It can contain CommonMark.
+- `STAC_FASTAPI_LANDING_ID` (string) is a unique identifier for your Landing page.